kylethedeveloper/KasetLyricsBot/README.md

 export TG_BOT_TOKEN=1234567890:yourB0tTokenThatY0uG3tFr0mBotFather
 ```

-To export this in your current shell, run `chown 700 exportapi.sh && . exportapi.sh`
+To export this in your current shell, run `chown 700 exportapi.sh && source exportapi.sh`

 ### Command List to send to the BotFather
 Below is the command list that you can send to the [BotFather](https://t.me/BotFather).
 This is done for the users that are going to use your bot.